List of Major League Baseball retired numbers: Numbers kept out of circulation

-The New York Yankees have not re-issued Paul O'Neill's #21 since he ended his career, except for a brief period in 2008 when Morgan Ensberg and then LaTroy Hawkins wore #21, before fan complaints led Hawkins to change his number to No. 22 in April.
-However, the Yankees formally retired O’Neill’s #21 on August 21, 2022.

-The Baltimore Orioles have not re-issued numbers 7, 44, and 46 since the passing of Cal Ripken, Sr., Elrod Hendricks, and Mike Flanagan respectively.
+The Baltimore Orioles have not re-issued numbers 7, 44, and 46 since the passing of Cal Ripken Sr., Elrod Hendricks, and Mike Flanagan respectively.
 The team has placed a moratorium on the three numbers in their honors.
+However, in 2024, Craig Kimbrel became the first Oriole to wear 46 since Flanagan's death in 2011, and Jackson Holliday was given permission by the Ripken family to wear #7 ahead of his major league debut in April.

 The Boston Red Sox have not re-issued uniform numbers 21 (Roger Clemens), 33 (Jason Varitek) and 49 (Tim Wakefield) since those players left the Red Sox or ended their careers.
+Varitek later reclaimed #33 upon joining the Red Sox coaching staff.

-The St. Louis Cardinals have not re-issued Albert Pujols's #5 since he left the team after 2011.
-Pujols returned to the team in 2022, and was reissued his old #5.
+The St. Louis Cardinals did not reissue Albert Pujols's #5 from his first departure after the 2011 season until his return to the team in 2022.
+Since both his and Yadier Molina's retirements at the end of that season, the Cardinals have again kept the number out of circulation.
+Adam Wainwright's #50 was also taken out of circulation after his 2023 retirement.

 After Darryl Kile's death in 2002, the teams he played for (Colorado Rockies, Houston Astros, and St. Louis Cardinals) took his #57 out of circulation.
 The Cardinals first re-issued the number in 2021 Spring Training, to pitcher Zack Thompson.
+Fan favorite Willie McGee has not had his #51 issued since he retired in 1999 except for when Bud Smith wore the number in 2001.

+The Philadelphia Phillies are currently keeping three numbers; Chase Utley's #26, Jimmy Rollins' #11, and Ryan Howard's #6, out of circulation.

 The Colorado Rockies have not re-issued Carlos Gonzalez's #5 since he left the team after 2018.

 The Tampa Bay Rays have not re-issued Evan Longoria's #3 since he left the team after 2017.

+The Washington Nationals have not issued Max Scherzer's #31 since his trade from the team in 2021, or Stephen Strasburg's #37 since his final appearance in 2022 and then official retirement in 2024.

+The Detroit Tigers have not re-issued Justin Verlander's #35 since his trade to the Astros in 2017.
+The Tigers also took Miguel Cabrera's #24 out of circulation following his 2023 retirement.

+The Atlanta Braves have not re-issued Freddie Freeman's #5 since leaving the team after 2021.